yilmaz08/websum/README.md

 It can be used for finding out what an installation image contains or just validating it!
 ## Installation
-The repository can be cloned with:
+WebSum can be installed with:
 ```
 $ cargo install websum
 ```